frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/settings/system-settings.md

     * 4 is very strong

     The complexity is based on the number of characters, capitalization, special characters, etc.
+* **Password Reset Link Generation Limit**: The number of attempts allowed in an hour to a user to reset the password

 ### 1.7 Brute Force Security